12.2 Common Disorders and Disabilities in Children and Adolescents

 - Priapism: Painful or prolonged penile erections can occur; seek immediate medical attention.

-- Alcohol: Alcohol should be avoided when taking extended-release capsules.
+- Alcohol: Alcohol should be avoided.

 Nurses should reinforce with the client and their family members that the reason for the prescribed medication is to help with self-control and the ability to focus.
 Possible side effects should be reviewed, and clients and their family members should be reminded it may take one to three months to determine the best pharmacological treatment, dose, and frequency of medication administration.
 During this time, the child’s symptoms and adverse effects will be monitored weekly and the medication dose adjusted accordingly.[28]